 The role of the neural crest trailblazer is critical to our understanding of neural crest migration.
 Our working hypothesis for cranial neural crest directed migration is that of a cell-induced gradient.
 Computational model simulations that tested the gain-of-function of lead cell genes within the trailing subpopulation predicted alterations to the neural crest cell migration pattern.
 Specifically, when these experiments were performed in ovo, we observed alterations to the neural crest migratory pattern.
 Knockdown of TFAP2A in lead neural crest cells resulted in the cells failure to properly invade the branchial arches (Fig. 8).
 This suggests that only a small number of trailblazers are necessary to guide the entire stream to the correct destination.
 That is, trailblazers read out surrounding microenvironmental cues and decide what direction to migrate.
 Cells within the proximal stream remain cohesive with each another as well as with the trailblazers and follow the trailblazers to the correct destination.

 Whether the following cells follow because of physical connections to the trailblazers and/or pathways/cues laid down by the trailblazers remains to be seen.
 This phenomenon is not unlike collective migration seen in animals (Couzin et al., 2005).
-Large herds, flocks or schools of animals depend on social interactions for information transfer and only need a small proportion of them to be leaders to get accurate migration (Couzin et al., 2005; Guttal and Couzin, 2010; Leonard et al., 2012; Miller et al., 2013).
+Large herds, flocks or schools of animals depend on social interactions for information transfer and only need a small proportion of them to be leaders for accurate migration (Couzin et al., 2005; Guttal and Couzin, 2010; Leonard et al., 2012; Miller et al., 2013).
 Just like in animal models, neural crest cells gain information from their local microenvironments.
 Animals sense information about food, predators and weather from their surroundings as well as population density and health from each other.
 Neural crest cells sense information about positive cues, negative cues, and permissiveness from their surroundings as well as population density and health from each other.

-Importantly, the in silico experiments required that we restrict our simulations to the case of fixed subpopulations.
-Although in ovo transplantation experiments suggest neural crest cell behavior is influenced by the local microenvironment.
-We disabled phenotype switching in our computational model to be able to test the effect of leader fraction on migration.
-Otherwise we would have only been able to change the leader fraction transiently, before phenotype switching restored it towards the unperturbed case.
+Importantly, testing the effect of number of leader cells on migration required that we restrict our in silico experiments to the case of fixed subpopulations, even though in ovo transplantation experiments suggest neural crest cell behavior is influenced by the local microenvironment.
+We disabled phenotype switching in our computational model, for otherwise we would have only been able to change the leader fraction transiently, before phenotype switching restored it towards the unperturbed case.
+Alternatively, one could set up the computational experiments with varying initial leader fractions and, given appropriate microenvironmental parameters, observe what leader fractional emerges naturally from phenotype switching.
 However, this requires at least a phenomenologically correct implementation of switching, which in turn has to be verified experimentally.
 This is outside the scope of the current manuscript but will be addressed in future work.

-The results of our simulations depend on these parameters, although with arbitrary fine-tuning we could always find a regime in which migration works well with only leader cells.
-Our working hypothesis for cranial neural crest directed migration is that of a cell-induced gradient.
+The results of our simulations depend on its parameters, and with arbitrary fine-tuning we could probably find a regime in which migration works well with only leader cells.
+But, our working hypothesis for cranial neural crest directed migration is that of a cell-induced gradient.
 Hence, our in silico experiments operate in this parameter regime.
 This is motivated by a) the lack of evidence for a pre-existing morphogen gradient to guide chick cranial neural crest migration, b) a uniform production of known neural crest cell attractant vascular endothelial growth factor (VEGF) (McLennan et al., 2010), c) as well as evidence for migration in a cell-induced gradient in other systems, such as the zebrafish lateral line primordium (Streichan et al., 2011).
-The assumption of a finite sensing accuracy also strikes us a sensible one, and our results are qualitatively robust over several orders of magnitude of sensing accuracies.
+The assumption of a finite sensing accuracy also strikes us a biologically realistic one, and our results are qualitatively robust over several orders of magnitude of sensing accuracies.